Vitali Kozmin

 Vitali Kozmin (born 14 June 1986) is an Estonian dancer and choreographer.
 He is best known for his role as a professional dancer on Irish and Turkish versions of Dancing with the Stars.

 Career

 Kozmin has represented his country at the World and European Latin-American Championships.
 He has also been a finalist in the IDSF Amateur European Union Latin Championship and WDSF World Showdance Latin Championship in 2015.

 In 2015, Kozmin joined the Burn the Floor cruise tour.

+In 2019, Kozmin performed as a cast member of Heartbeat of Home, a live dance show produced by the producers of Riverdance.
+The show ran at the Piccadilly Theatre in the West End, London.
+Kozmin also served as choreographer for two numbers in the production.

+Kozmin co-created and choreographed the ballroom dance stage production Ballroom Theatre together with dancer and choreographer Valeria Milova.

 Dancing with the Stars

 Turkey (Yok Böyle Dans)

 In 2011, Kozmin was announced as one of the professional dancers for Yok Böyle Dans, the Turkish version of Dancing with the Stars.
 Kozmin was paired with fashion designer, Eda Taşpınar.
 They reached the final of the competition finishing in third place.

 In 2012, Kozmin returned for the second and final, season of Yok Böyle Dans.
 He was paired with model and beauty queen, Özge Ulusoy.
 Kozmin and Ulusoy won the competition.